tayganr/purviewlab/modules/module09.md

 ## 1. Azure Data Lake Storage Gen2 Account Access

-* This particular unit builds upon  previous modules (e.g. pre-provisioned Azure Purview account with an Azure Data Lake Storage Gen2 account registered and scanned, see prerequisites for more details).
+> :bulb: **Did you know?**
+>
-* While this exercise will focus on how to integrate Azure Purview with Azure Synapse Analytics, if you would like to test the ability to connect to external sources within Synapse Studio, you will need to ensure the account being used to perform ad-hoc queries has sufficient privileges (e.g. Storage Blob Data Reader).
+> One of the key benefits of integrating Azure Purview with Azure Synapse Analytics, is the ability to discover Azure Purview assets from within Synapse Studio (i.e. no need to swtich between experiences) with the added ability to interact using Synapse specific capabilities (e.g. SELECT TOP 100).
+>
+> Note: Before we can demonstrate the ability to query external data sources from Azure Synapse Analytics, we need to ensure our account has the appropriate level of access (i.e. `Storage Blob Data Reader`).

 1. Navigate to the **Access Control (IAM)** screen within the Azure Data Lake Storage Gen2 account provisioned in [module 02](../modules/module02.md) and click **Add role assignments**.